GRCDEV/ArduSim/help/development.md

 The function `setStartingLocation()` provides the starting location of the virtual multicopters and then the simulation can start.
 If the multicopter has to follow a mission, we suggest to set the first point of the mission as the starting location.
 Once the current location is acquired, the virtual UAV-to-UAV communication link is stablished and the collision detection is enabled.
 The functions `sendInitialConfiguration()`, `startThreads()`, `setupActionPerformed()`, `startExperimentActionPerformed()`, `forceExperimentEnd()`, `getExperimentResults()`, `getExperimentConfiguration()`, and `logData()` are the same explained for the "*UAV agent*" role.

 There are another two differences compared to a "*UAV agent*".
 First, a set of pictures are downloaded from Google Static Maps to integrate the background image, which is geopositioned on the theoretical location of the virtual UAVs.
 Second, storing the experiment results is optional, while in a real UAV is always accomplished.
+Sadly, Google has stopped serving the background images for free, so the background map will not be available until a new version of ArduSim is released.
+We are planning to give support to Bing images, and also give the user the chance to use a paid key to utilize the current implementation for Google Static Maps.

 ## 4 Protocol implementation